Legendary Platters singer Sonny Turner dies at 82

 In Las Vegas, Sonny Turner revived the Platters’ heyday in performances at Suncoast Showroom.

+Sonny Turner was a master showman who recited the Platters’ hits with classic eloquence.

+“My father had the gift of singing songs as if he were singing directly to you,” Turner’s daughter Kyle Tolliver-Jordan said Friday morning.
+“The lyrics in those classic songs were like poetry.”

-Sonny Turner, the last link to the legendary R&B vocal group the Platters to headline in Las Vegas, died Thursday at his daughter’s home in Rancho Cucamonga, Calif.
+The last link to the legendary R&B vocal group the Platters to headline in Las Vegas, Sonny Turner died Thursday at his daughter’s home in Rancho Cucamonga, Calif.
 He was 82.

 “I will never forget you and all you did for me,” Johnson posted on Facebook.
 “Our time together was precious.”

-Turner replaced Tony Williams of lead singer of the Platters in late 1959.
-At the time, Turner was singer for The Metrotones, who were opening for star comic Redd Foxx in Cleveland when the Platters position was about to open up.
+Turner replaced Tony Williams as lead singer of the Platters in late 1959.
+At the time, Turner was a singer with The Metrotones, who were opening for star comic Redd Foxx in Cleveland when the Platters position was about to open up.

 He was also good friends with the great Jackie Wilson, whom he considered his entertainment mentor.